From Adaptation to Intelligence: A Systematic Review of Data, Strategies, and Impact in Personalized VR: Methodology

 \subsection{Article Collections}

 A comprehensive literature search was conducted across multiple academic databases, including Scopus, ACM Digital Library, IEEE Xplore, Web of Science, and Google Scholar, to identify relevant studies for this review.
+Over 142 studies were included.
+The search process was carried out in several rounds, with an initial retrieval in late 2024 and an updated retrieval in late 2025.
+After each round, we applied a two-step screening workflow: (1) title and abstract screening, followed by (2) full-text review, as reflected by the systematic literature review process in Figure \ref{fig:prisma}.
+The primary screening and selection process was conducted by one author to maintain consistency, with input from co-authors during stages such as refining search keywords and discussing inclusion criteria.
 A combination of keywords and Boolean operators was used to retrieve studies focusing on personalized user behavior in VR.
 The search query included terms related to personalization (e.g., personalized user interaction, adaptive user interaction, user personalization, customized experience), VR technology (e.g., virtual reality), and user behavior metrics (e.g., user behavior, UX, user engagement, user immersion).
-The final search query is the following: \textit{``(personalized user interaction OR adaptive user interaction OR user personalization OR customized experience) AND virtual reality AND (user behavior OR user experience OR user engagement OR user immersion)''}.
+This keyword-based retrieval was complemented by author-based searches and citation tracing to identify additional relevant studies.
+We limited the final analyzed set to peer-reviewed journal and conference publications as a baseline quality filter.